Pink Line (Namma Metro): Construction

 Pre-tunneling construction work and piling for stations began in May 2019 by L&T. Tunnel boring using TBMs began in August–September 2020 by L&T with two TBMs.
 L&T uses four TBMs named Urja, Avni, Vindhya and Lavi.
 Two TBMs (Avni and Lavi) are used for tunnel boring southwards from Shivajinagar towards Rashtriya Military School.
 The other two TBMs (Urja and Vindhya) are used for boring southwards from Cantonment to Shivajinagar after which they will be shifted back to Cantonment to bore tunnels northwards towards Tannery road.

 Tunnel boring work by Afcons with three TBMs (Varada, Rudra and Vamika) on the section between Rashtriya Military School and Dairy Circle began during March–June 2021 period.

 ITD-Cem began tunnel works during June–August 2021 period on the Venkateshpura-Nagawara section.

+The underground part of the Pink Line in Namma Metro is almost finished, with 95% completion between Tannery Road and Nagawara that stretches 13.76kms between two underground points.
+As per latest updates from the BMRCL officials, the elevated section is expected to be operational by March 2026, whereas the underground section is expected to be operational by December 2026.

 Funding

 In May 2017, BMRC received in-principle approval from the European Investment Bank (EIB) to fund construction of the Kalena Agrahara-Nagawara line through a ₹3700 crore loan.
 The BMRC secured an agreement with the Asian Infrastructure Investment Bank (AIIB) on 4 June 2019 to receive a soft loan of ₹2255.14 crore to be repaid over a period of 25 years.
 The line will also be funded by the Central and State Governments.